plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Stackable

-The PCBs can easily be stacked using standoffs.
+The PCB can easily be stacked using standoffs.
 The [CAMDENBOSS 7200-269C](http://camdenboss.com/enclosures/heavy-duty-enclosures/polycarbonate-clear-lid-cases#7200-series-grey-clear200x120x75) enclosure is tall enough to accommodate two stacked boards.
 So if you require more channels; this is a simple solution.

 ## Raspberry Pi Compatibility

+* All except the original Model B (rev. 1) - Although with some changes it can be made to work.

-Since the code is just basic Python, it will work on any version of Raspberry Pi, including the Pi Zero.
-The PCB design uses a 26-way header (same as the Raspberry Pi model B), so all you need is a ribbon cable to suit your Pi (you can make these yourself easily).
+The PCB design uses a 26-way header (same as the Raspberry Pi model B).
+A 26-way to 40-way ribbon cable will be needed to work with Raspberry Pi B+ and above.

 ## Wiring

 ![alt tag](http://img.photobucket.com/albums/v287/plasma_dan/My%20Projects/Dads%20House/Living%20Room/2016-08-19%2016.07.03_zps45mc1tgi.jpg~original)

-The controller is designed to work with 4-wire type addressable LED strips; such as APA-102C or WS2801.
+The controller is designed to work with 4-wire type addressable LED strips; such as APA102 (AKA Adafruit DotStars) or WS2801.
 Everything else on the controller is pretty-much universal in terms of wiring options.
 I have provided an example wiring diagram:

 ![alt tag](/example-wiring-diagram-v2.png)

 In this example, the LED driver and halogen lighting circuits are linked to the changeover relay channels.
 This allows for standard 2-way / intermediate (3-way if you're outside the UK) light switches to be used in conjunction with the controller.
 This means that if the controller went offline for whatever reason, your lights will still work!

 Notice in the example that the switched-line is looped back into the AC detect circuits.
 This is to allow the Raspberry Pi to sense when the lights / LED driver are powered, regardless of relay / switch positions.
-This should make for a much nicer looking web GUI (when I get around to finishing that).
+If you don't require 2-way control you can disable this in the config.

 ## Installation